“Seek first to understand, then to be understood.” – Stephen Covey

-Using automated notetaking and/or transcription services built into sales platforms like SalesLoft can help reps overcome these challenges and improve their listening skills.
+Using automated notetaking and/or transcription services built into sales platforms like Salesloft can help reps overcome these challenges and improve their listening skills.
 This service is becoming more widely available.
-Web conferencing solutions provide it, or it might be a complementary application offered by your sales engagement platform, like our Meeting Intelligence solution.
+Web conferencing solutions provide it, or it might be a complementary application offered by your sales engagement platform, like our Conversation Intelligence solution.

-A more sophisticated solution, which may also include recording and transcription, is often referred to as meeting intelligence or conversation intelligence.
-In the case of SalesLoft’s new, native Meeting Intelligence solution, teams have the ability not only to record and transcribe their meetings but also archive, annotate, and analyze key aspects of meetings.
+A more sophisticated solution, which may also include recording and transcription, is often referred to as conversation intelligence or conversation intelligence.
+In the case of Salesloft’s new, native Conversation Intelligence solution, teams have the ability not only to record and transcribe their meetings but also archive, annotate, and analyze key aspects of meetings.

 This provides value in many different ways for teams.
-Most notably, Meeting Intelligence enables sales teams to:
+Most notably, Conversation Intelligence enables sales teams to:

 - Easily search conversation recordings to revisit key points in the conversation,